bitcoin-sv/bsv-components-library/doc/README.md

 ```

 The same way, we can *Deserialize*  *raw data* into *Bitcoin Objects*.
-In this case we laso need to specify what class of object we are going to deserialzie and a *cast* is necessary at the end:
+In this case we also need to specify what class of object we are going to deserialzie and a *cast* is necessary at the end:

 ```
 String TX_INPUT_HEX = ...